See Some of the Solar System’s Spookiest Sites

-Our satellites are great for spotting the various wonders of the world, and spooky sites are no exception.
-In the spirit of Halloween, we’ve collected a series of locations known for their creepy histories.
+Planet satellites can be great for spotting the various wonders of the world, and spooky sites are no exception.
+In the spirit of Halloween, here’s a collection of locations known for their creepy histories.
 (Beware: Visiting these places may cause goosebumps!
 And a burning desire to tell your friends about all the fun and freaky things you got to see.)

 On the northwest edge of Slovakia, a horror story can be found buried in the ruins of Čachtice Castle, former home of Elizabeth Bathory, the world’s most infamous female serial killer.